sashadmitrieva96/whiteboard/README.md

 npm install
 ```

-#### Step 2
+### Step 2
 Great!
-Now you're ready to code, so write up your favorite algorithm and save it in a .wb file.
+Now you're ready to code, so write up your favorite algorithm in whiteboard code and save it in a .wb file.

 MAKE SURE YOU HAVE LF LINE ENDINGS OR ELSE IT WON'T WORK!
 Time to run the compiler: